PGold762/text-editor/README.md

 ## Installation

-Download the files from the repo and be sure to install the following:
+Download the files from the repo and be sure to to run npm install to download all the necessary packages before using.

-- MongoDB
-- Express
-- Mongoose

-Once installed, start your server and test in Insomnia.
+Once installed, you

 ## Usage